 Get the zine

 Being my first zine and about a topic I’m super passionate about (more on that below), I wanted to make it accessible to everyone — keeping the price point low.
-So you can find this on my Etsy below for $2, which covers the basic costs of materials and shipping :-)
+So you can find this on my Etsy below, which covers the basic costs of materials and shipping :-)

 About the zine itself